Home

 Why Europeans Care

 In every European country, ancient trees are celebrated and protected as a combined cultural – natural heritage.
 Many thousands of examples exist of named trees with special characters and histories that are widely celebrated.
-Yet in colonial countries such as Canada, the global wood products industry is exterminating big trees with no regard for their cultural – natural value.
-Activists must stand between the chainsaws and the veteran Northwest Coast trees; between industrial "progress" – as defined by capitalist economics – and the ancient rainforest that has taken much of human history to evolve.
-Canada is infested by the world's largest and most voracious logging industry and the only way to save the country's big trees from destruction is to impose a global ban on old growth wood products.
+Yet in colonial countries such as Canada, transnational forest corps are exterminating big trees with no regard for their unique and irreplaceable value.
+The ancient groves in British Columbia (BC) have taken much of human history to evolve and are rare repositories of wild nature.
+Yet because Canada is infested by the world's largest and most voracious logging industry, forest activists must stand between the chainsaws and the 1,000 year old arboreal matriarchs; between industrial "progress" – as defined by capitalist economics – and the ancient rainforest.

 Ancient olive tree, 2007.